 - morphological characteristics (height, flexibility, measurements, asymmetries, …)

-- stability (having powerful legs but poor stability of the pelvis and the trunk is like firing cannon from a canoe)
+- stability (having powerful legs but poor stability of the pelvis and the trunk is like firing a cannon from a canoe)

 - traumatological history (direct traumatisms, overload injuries, surgery, …)